nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Before You Begin
 Make sure you have:
-- Successfully installed Tuteez and launched the application (Refer to the [Quick Start](#quick-start) section if you have not)
+- Successfully installed Tuteez and launched the application (Refer to the [Quick Start](#quick-start) section if you have not).

 <br>